cabforum/servercert/docs/BR.md

 After July 31, 2019, CAs SHALL maintain a record of which IP validation method, including the relevant BR version number, was used to validate every IP Address.

-**Note:** IP Addresses verified in accordance with this [Section 3.2.2.5](#3225-authentication-for-an-ip-address) may be listed in Subscriber Certificates as defined in [Section 7.1.4.2](#7142-subject-information---subscriber-certificates) or in Subordinate CA Certificates via iPAddress in permittedSubtrees within the Name Constraints extension.
+**Note**: IP Addresses verified in accordance with this [Section 3.2.2.5](#3225-authentication-for-an-ip-address) may be listed in Subscriber Certificates as defined in [Section 7.1.4.2](#7142-subject-information---subscriber-certificates) or in Subordinate CA Certificates via iPAddress in permittedSubtrees within the Name Constraints extension.
 CAs are not required to verify IP Addresses listed in Subordinate CA Certificates via iPAddress in excludedSubtrees in the Name Constraints extension prior to inclusion in the Subordinate CA Certificate.

 ##### 3.2.2.5.1 Agreed-Upon Change to Website